 Barry Parkin, chief sustainability officer at Mars, believes the linkage with the company’s founding values and the continuity of private ownership both have an important bearing on Mars’ sustainability mission.

-"It's a very deliberate choice to call our sustainability report Our Principles in Action Summary," Parkin tells just-food.
-"Our principles have not changed for many, many decades.
+“It’s a very deliberate choice to call our sustainability report Our Principles in Action Summary,” Parkin tells just-food.
+“Our principles have not changed for many, many decades.
 They come from the family, they are believed in by the family.
-I think arguably the most distinct of them is this belief in mutuality, and that goes back to the 40s when Forrest Mars first wrote to all of the associates of the business about his philosophy on mutuality."
+I think arguably the most distinct of them is this belief in mutuality, and that goes back to the Forties when Forrest Mars first wrote to all of the associates of the business about his philosophy on mutuality.”

-Forrest Mars believed, Parkin continues, that the business "could only be successful long term if there was true mutuality with all partners in the supply chain".
+Forrest Mars believed, Parkin continues, the business “could only be successful long term if there was true mutuality with all partners in the supply chain”.

 As for the continuity of ownership, Parkin says it allows for the sort of long-term thinking and strategy that is so important in the sustainability field.
 “It allows us to think longer term, making commitments way out into the future,” he says.
 “I think it puts us in a very strong position to do the right thing over a very long period of time.
 You can see the struggles others have with this where they’re having to justify on a quarterly basis why they are investing in things that are not driving the bottom line.
 So it’s a great advantage.”

-Parkin contends it is not merely family ownership but the hands-on involvement of the family and their commitment to sustainability that sets Mars apart.
-"The family is still very involved, and they believe passionately in sustainability."
+Parkin contends it is not merely family ownership but the hands-on involvement of the family and its commitment to sustainability that sets Mars apart.
+“The family is still very involved, and they believe passionately in sustainability.”